rails/rails/guides/source/active_record_callbacks.md

 blocks and procs, or defining custom callback objects using classes or modules.
 Let's go through each of these implementation techniques.

-You can implement the callbacks as a **macro-style method that calls an ordinary method** for registration.
+You can register the callbacks with a **macro-style class method that calls an ordinary method** for implementation.

 ```ruby
 class User < ApplicationRecord